Our main projects are listed below. Click on each to see further details.

 The project aimed to reduce the risk of flooding in Bucklebury Village following widespread property flooding in 2007, while ensuring that flood risk was not increased in Stanford Dingley downstream.

-The scheme was opened in 2010 by the Flood Minister Richard Benyon and village project lead Piers Allison.
+The scheme was opened in 2011 by the Flood Minister Richard Benyon MP and village project lead Piers Allison.
 The scheme was designed by Peter Brett Associates to provide a standard of protection to properties of 1 in 154 (0.6%) annual exceedance probability.
 In February 2014, it proved its worth when the River Pang reached 2007 levels for several weeks and not a house got wet.

 The scheme includes flood embankments, a bypass channel and a new 'dry' ford to divert flood flows around the village.
 It also includes a further embankment downstream to ensure the flood risk is not increased in Stanford Dingley.
 Despite the construction phase experiencing a terrible winter, the scheme was delivered incident free in April 2011.